Skip to Content

 No Δa needed.
 No body-specific term.
 Same denominator for every planet.
 Exact to machine precision.

-• It explains why the Earth-specific 149.77 km correction (subtract from AU) is the structural mirror of the 349 km Moon correction (add to a_M)
+The Δa form is useful only as a conceptual lens: it explains why the Earth-specific 149.77 km correction (subtract from AU) is the structural mirror of the 349 km Moon correction (add to a_M); it generalises that picture to every planet (including Mercury and Venus); and it makes the body-mass dependence visible in the formula (otherwise hidden in the AU anchor).

 In the code, the simple form is used with GM_SUN_PLUS_EARTH as the canonical denominator.
 The Δa machinery is documented but not computed at runtime.